huizezhang-sherry/ETC4860/README.md

 ### AU presence

 I first use simulation method to find the "normal" percentage of appearance of each AU for each Justices.
-The simulated mean percentage is then compared with the mean percentage appearance of each inidividual video to determine if an action unit appears considerably more or less than the "normal" level for each justices.
-The simulation and comparison procesure can be summarised as follows
+The simulated mean percentage is then compared with the mean percentage appearance of each individual video to determine if an action unit appears considerably more or less than the "normal" level for each justices.
+The simulation and comparison procedure can be summarised as follows

 - Step 1: Compute the simulated mean percentage appearance ![\mu_{(i,k)}](https://latex.codecogs.com/gif.latex?%5Cmu_%7B%28i%2Ck%29%7D) for each pair of ![(i,k)](https://latex.codecogs.com/gif.latex?%28i%2Ck%29) using bootstrapping and binomial distribution.
 Below is an illustration of how bootstrap simulation is applied for *one particular* Justices-AU pair ![(i,k)](https://latex.codecogs.com/gif.latex?%28i%2Ck%29).